 Final Thoughts

 Yes, felines can eat broccoli!
-Felines like to eat many things, and owners are often tempted to share food with them.
 This is a vegetable that is safe for kitties to consume and can even have some health benefits.
 It is always best in small doses.
 It can be cooked or raw but should be cut into small pieces.
 Never use seasonings or human spices.
 These are often toxic to felines.
 Always discuss any home-cooked or raw food diets with your veterinarian before making a switch.

 Cats should get everything they need nutrient-wise from their kitty food, so adding in things like vegetables and fresh fruits is not necessary.
 Owners must remember this when they consider adding new food to their fur kid’s diet.
 Felines need a well-balanced blend of nutrients.
-Owners should stick to high-quality brands that use natural ingredients, not a lot of additives or filler ingredients.
+Owners should stick to high-quality brands that use natural ingredients.
 Make sure felines get animal proteins.
-Feline dietary needs change as they age.
-Kittens need a different food and nutrient balance than adults and senior felines.
-All kitties need animal proteins and cannot sustain on pant substitutes.
 While feeding your kitty broccoli is a fun treat, try not to overdo it.
 Feline owners, however, are free to indulge in this tasty treat as much as they like.